 There’s some pretty inspiring art to be found in the area too...

 This five-storey high mural by Shane Cotton called Maunga, depicts 25 pots, each referring to a place or mountain in Aotearoa.
 Head along and check it out on the western wall of Excelsior House in Britomart.
-You can't miss it!
+There is also Henrietta Harris' States, ‘By Its Own Light’ portraits exhibition to check out in the precinct too.
+You can't miss them.

 Then head your way to lower Queen Street via Galway Street